knothed/CompCert-ct/constant-time/README.md

 ```

 In this example, `calc_secret` is linearized with respect to the `secret` parameter.
-To better see how this linearization looks like, look at the `code.ct.*.calc_secret` files that also ppear with the `-drtl` option (only when using CTTransformCheat): they show the graph structure before and after linearization.
+To better see how this linearization looks like, look at the `code.ct.*.calc_secret` files that also appear with the `-drtl` option (only when using CTTransformCheat): they show the graph structure before and after linearization.

 ## Main Theorems